dtpowers/IOS-ImageServer/README.md

-# IOS-ImageServer
+# Droplight API

-A repo to explore image processing/storage for a currently unnamed IOS app in development
+This node server fuctions as the API for the IOS application Droplight.

+SETUP
+git clone
+npm install
+store AWS credientials in secrets/config.json